kuroneko/sais/README.md

 You need to set the `USE_CONAN` option to `ON` (`-DUSE_CONAN=ON` via the command line) to make the CMake project consider the Conan package data during build, otherwise it will search your system paths for the libraries required.

+When using Conan with Windows, make sure that your profile uses the `MT` runtime library, and not `MD`.

 # Licensing